5 Trends That Shaped E-mobility in 2018

 Ominous predictions have appeared during the year threatening with global ecological catastrophe.
-UN climate change report predicts humanity has 10 years to solve global warming before we reach a critical point.
-Climate experts are arguing radical steps to reduce fossil fuel in energy and transportation sector.
+UN climate change report predicts humanity has 10 years to solve the global warming crisis before we reach a critical point.
+Climate experts are arguing radical steps to reduce fossil fuel use in the energy and transportation sector.
 This gives new momentum to zero emission vehicles.

 Several new EV models have arrived during the year.
 Nissan has started the sales of its redesigned Leaf model.
 Jaguar I-Space quickly became strong competitor in the luxury segment.
 Mercedes- Benz has started the sales of eSprinter model offering new possibilities in the light commercial vehicle segment.
 The highly anticipated Model 3 has arrived to the USA market.
-Tesla has managed to ramp up Model 3 production after a difficult period in Q2 and planning to open the ordering of the model in few European contries.
+Tesla has managed to ramp up Model 3 production after a difficult period in Q2 and plans to extend orders to a few European countries.

 OEMs offering mobility services

 2018 was the year when traditional car manufacturers stood behind e-mobility trends.
-Numerous OEMs has announced their plan to manufacture vehicles only with electric powertrain from the upcoming years.
+Numerous OEMs announced their plan to manufacture vehicles only with electric powertrain in the upcoming years.
 (Mini, Porsche, Jaguar).
 Besides new EV models, car manufacturers has opened up new e-mobility services.
 VW has announced its carsharing service, We Share.
-BMW and Daimler joined their forces by merging their carsharing services car2go and DriveNow.
-Also Volvo has started a new car subscription service.
+BMW and Daimler joined forces by merging their carsharing services car2go and DriveNow.
+Volvo has also started a new car subscription service.